xuandif-cmu/Big_Data_Processing_Toolbox/README.md

         cd multinode-hadoop & ./run.sh
       ```

   4.4.
-After deploying all applications, check external IPs for each application and update them in the terminal.py, push it to docker hub, and deploy
+After deploying all applications, check external IPs for each application and update them in the terminal.py, push it to docker hub, and deploy with
       ```
       kubectl apply -f toolbox-terminal-deployment.yaml
       ```